la2050/archive/_projects/2014/promesa-boyle-heights-transforming-our-community-together.md

     sheer range of our strategies is also unique, encompassing direct services, the building of local capacity, shifting of local cultures, and impacting broader systemic change.
-  cost: >-
-    The total 1-year cost for our Project is $660,000.
-We have raised $175,000 in foundation grants, primarily to support our academic spark projects.
-We have also leveraged $200,000 in in-kind commitments from our partner organizations, in-kind consultants through Los Angeles Social Venture Partners, and non-cash contributions from the national Promise Neighborhood Institute to support our Efforts to Outcomes database.
-The LA 2050 grant will allow us to cover the cost of a program association that will lead coordination of the outreach and leadership development efforts of InnerCity Struggle, East LA Community Corporation, and Proyecto Pastoral.
-She will also support residents in the wellness center campaign and will support our evaluation and communications efforts.
-We plan to launch a campaign in September to raise additional funds needed for the initiative over the next two years.
-  budget: "LA 2050 Budget\r\nAdministration & Operations\r\nPromesa BH Director $10,000 \r\nProject Coordination: $15,000 \r\nMarketing & Communications: $3,300\r\nData & Evaluations: $1,500\r\nSupplies & Meeting Expenses: $810\r\n\r\nProgram Costs\r\nLeadership Academies: $500\r\nOutereach Events: $300\r\nParent and Youth Engagement & Organizing: $59,000 (InnerCity Struggle: 25,000; Proyecto Pastoral: $25,000, and East LA Communication Corporation $9,000)\r\n\r\nIndirect Costs: $9,090\r\n\r\nTotal Budget: $100,000\r\n\r\nYear 1 Promesa BH Initiative Costs Not Covered by LA 2050 Budget\r\nPromesa BH Director $50,000 \r\nDevelopment & Communications Coordination: $75,000\r\nMarketing & Communications: $11,700\r\nData & Evaluations: $28,500\r\nSupplies & Meeting Expenses: $9,190\r\n\r\nProgram Expenses:\r\nFacilitation, Leadership, Promotora Network, Outreach: $74,200\r\nCommunity School K-College Pathway: $120,000\r\n\r\nWellness Solution Team: $40,000\r\n\r\nIndirect Costs: $41,720\r\n\r\nTotal 1 year initiative Costs: $658,920\r\n"
   resources_money: '1'
   resources_staff: '1'
   resources_publicity: '1'